WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230530-implementation_plan_staging_elasticsearch_reindex_dags.md

 ### Combining DAGs for custom index creation into one

-During the discussion of this plan the idea of potencially combining the `create_proportional_by_provider_<media_type>_staging_index` DAG or both DAGs defined here with the one described in the plan to [create indexes with custom configurations](/projects/proposals/search_relevancy_sandbox/20230530-implementation_plan_staging_elasticsearch_reindex_dags.md).
+During the discussion of this plan the idea of potentially combining the `create_proportional_by_provider_<media_type>_staging_index` DAG or both DAGs defined here with the one described in the plan to [create indexes with custom configurations](/projects/proposals/search_relevancy_sandbox/20230530-implementation_plan_staging_elasticsearch_reindex_dags.md).